Reik96/Project_Portfolio/README.md

 ## Project Overview:

 * Handling an imbalanced HR dataset from Big Data / Data Science - Company
-* Performing a binary Classification including Model Comparison, Validation, Evaluation & Classbalancing
+* Performing a binary Classification including Model Comparison, Validation & Evaluation
-* Deploying the ML Model as WebApp Service on Streamlit
+* Deploying a ML Model as WebApp Service on Streamlit
-* Adding functionalities like a connection to MySQL and Tableau Public
+* Adding functionalities like a connection to MySQL and embedding a Tableau Public Dashboard

 # [Binary Classification for Bank Marketing](https://github.com/Reik96/Bank_Marketing_Project)